SunnySuite/2023-Dahlbom-Quantum_to_classical_crossover/README.md

 # Quantum-to-classical crossover in generalized spin systems -- the temperature-dependent spin dynamics of FeI2

-The repository demonstrates the basic procedures for reproducing the calculations in the 2023 manuscript, ["Quantum-to-classical crossover in generalized spin systems -- the temperature-dependent spin dynamics of FeI2".](https://put.link.here.when.available)
+The repository contains the code necessary to implement the calculations in the 2023 manuscript, [Quantum-to-classical crossover in generalized spin systems -- the temperature-dependent spin dynamics of FeI2](https://arxiv.org/abs/2310.19905).
+It contains four Julia scripts using the [Sunny.jl](https://github.com/SunnySuite/Sunny.jl) library.
+These demonstrate:

+1) How to calculate the renormalization factors described in the manuscript above
+2) How to calculate Bragg intensities for the determination of the classical Néel temperature
+3) The estimation of the dynamical spin structure factor using the renormalization factors
+4) The extraction and presentation of intensities using Sunny.jl

+The scripts present the minimal necessary machinery to perform a complete calculation.
+Parameters are selected so that execution time is minimal.
+Full reproduction of the figures in the paper can be achieved in most cases by increasing systems sizes, increasing energy resolution, examining a wider range of temperatures, and generating many more samples.

+A short-form tutorial demonstrating the approach in even more abbreviated form is forthcoming.

 ## Notes on implementation and execution